Random quotients of mapping class groups are quasi-isometrically rigid

 \begin{proof} The map is surjective by Theorem \ref{thm:Out}.
-Moreover, if the conjugation by $\ov g$ coincides with the identity on a finite-index subgroup $H$, then $\ov g$ commutes with the $m$-th power of the image of any Dehn twist, where $m$ only depends on the index of $H$ in $\MCG/N$.
-Then one can argue as in the proof of Lemma \ref{lem:aut_inj} to get that $\ov g$ acts as the identity on $\CSN$, and therefore $\ov g=\ov 1$ by either Theorem \ref{thm:ivanov} or Theorem \ref{thm:ivanov_S5}. \end{proof}
+Towards injectivity, suppose that the conjugation by $\ov g$ is the identity on a finite-index subgroup $H$, that is, $\ov g$ commutes with $H$.
+Then $\langle \ov g\rangle \cap H$ is in the center of $H$, which is finite as $H$ is acylindrically hyperbolic.
+Hence $\langle \ov g\rangle$ is a finite subgroup of $\MCG/N$ normalised by $H$, and must therefore be trivial (again by \cite[Lemma 9.6]{mangioni2023rigidity}). \end{proof}